vfarcic/devops26/manuscript/03-quickstart.md

 jx create quickstart
 ```

-The output is as follows.
+First, we will be asked to confirm our Git user name as well as the organization.
+Next, we need to type the name of the new repository that `jx` will create for us.
+After those questions, the output is as follows.

 ```
 ? select the quickstart you wish to create  [Use arrows to move, type to filter]